-The DOT&PF LTAP Coordinator works closely with the DOT&PF Training Specialist to develop the annual NHI training plan, under direction of the Research Program Manager, on a calendar year basis.
-Work plan development includes contacting directors and section chiefs to request and identify training needs.
+The technology transfer center manager will develop the annual NHI work plan, under direction of the Research Program Manager, on a calendar year basis.
+Work plan development includes contacting directors and section chiefs to identify and establish training needs.
 Trainings are made available to DOT&PF staff but can also be made available to outside professionals and LTAP contacts when practical and fees may be associated.
-The DOT&PF Training Specialist is the primary contact with NHI (listed as Local Coordinator with NHI), and is responsible for procuring courses, establishing course delivery locations with the NHI coordinator and the instructor. and distributing course materials.
-The training specialist is also responsible for procuring an appropriate training location and securing an in-house regional point-of-contact to receive and check shipped NHI training materials.
+The training coordinator is the primary contact with NHI, and is responsible for procuring courses, establishing presentation schedules with the NHI coordinator and the instructor, and developing course flyers.
+The coordinator is also responsible for procuring an appropriate training location and securing an in-house local coordinator to receive and check shipped NHI training materials.
 NHI funding is a portion of the annual STP program.
-The program is funded on a federal fiscal year basis but operates on a calendar year basis.
-NHI can fund eligible individual tuition expenses as long as it follows DOT&PF policy and procedures for employee tuition reimbursement.
+The program is funded on a federal fiscal year basis, and operates on a calendar year basis.